Phnom Penh Highlights & Dating Spots

 - Even though there are not nearly as many vehicles on the streets of Phnom Penh as in Bangkok –

-- During the 1975-1979 rule of the Khmer Rouge 2 Million Cambodian people or in other words 20% of the country’s population were killed in the “Killing Fields” 15 km southeast of town, most of them well educated people, teachers, monks and priests.
+- During the 1975-1979 rule of the Khmer Rouge 2 million Cambodian people or in other words 20% of the country’s population were killed in the “Killing Fields” 15 km southeast of town.
+Most of them were well educated people, teachers, monks and priests.

 With that being said, let’s go on to the main part of this piece and what you can actually see and do in the “Pearl of Asia”.
 There’s a short description of each place as well as a picture, a video and the exact location highlighted on the map:

 Every afternoon when the hottest hours of the day are over, you see both locals and foreigners heading to the scenic River Promenade.
 They are exercising, buying drinks and snacks from the vendors, bringing their beloved ones to a romantic walk or just taking a seat and enjoying the absolutely laid back atmosphere with beautiful views over the Mekong river.

 The River Promenade is several hundred meters long, but the nicest and most spacious part is in Riverside district just north of the Grand Palace (see below) and that’s also where the best foreign owned restaurants are found, as well as massage salons, lady spots and now a steadily increasing number of rooftop bars – your date will love it.
 Those are open from around 4pm to 1am.